arnabganguly/HDInsightESPLab/RangerPolicyMgmt.md

-## 1.0 Create HBase Table and add data to the  table
+## 1.0 Create HBase table and add data to the table

 1. SSH into the HDInsight cluster using
  ````